-We used generalized linear models with a binomial distribution to fit the response of TPG compositional abundance to test whether disturbance recovery categories had significantly different species compositional abundance in the above-ground and surface seed bank, respectively (package).
+We used generalized linear models with a binomial distribution to fit the response of TPG compositional abundance to test whether species compositional abundance differed among disturbance recovery categories in the above-ground and surface seed bank, respectively (package).

 We used indicator species analysis (“indicspecies,” R package De Caceres & Jansen, 2016) to determine which species were significantly characterizing the above-ground vegetation and surface seed bank in each disturbance condition.
 Species significantly driving compositional abundance in each disturbance category were defined by a biserial correlation coefficient (multipatt func = “r.g.”) and permutational analysis (Dufrene & Legendre, 1997).

 Results

-In above ground vegetation, there is no significant difference in cover abundance of TPGs between 10-year old exclosures and Undisturbed sites (Figure 1).
-This supports our first hypothesis.

-Not surprisingly, Grubbed sites have significantly lower TPG above-ground cover than Undisturbed sites (p = 0.0236), and 1-year old exclosures have nearly significant less TPG cover than Undisturbed sites (p = 0.0906); (temp fig at Figure 7).
+We found above-ground cover abundance of tall, perennial graminoids (TPGs) in 10-year old exclosures recovered to comparable cover abundance as found in Undisturbed sites, supporting our first hypothesis (Figure 2).
+Unsurprisingly, generalized linear models showed Grubbed sites had significantly lower TPG above-ground cover than Undisturbed sites (p = 0.02), and 1-year old exclosures had nearly significant less TPG cover than Undisturbed sites (p = 0.09).

-Surface seed bank composition of TPGs varied by estuary and disturbance (Figure 1).

-Nanaimo Estuary had significantly lower TPG seed abundance (p = 0.0242).

-Grubbed sites have significantly lower TPG seed abundance, regardless of estuary (p = 0.0553); (temp fig at Figure 8).

-Despite the functional group of TPGs recovering according to expectation, species composition has significantly changed in the above-ground and surface seed bank (Table 2).

-Indicator species analysis characterized above-ground vegetation in Undisturbed sites by two native TPGs and one native forb, while 10-year old exclosures were characterized by an non-native TPG.
-A second native forb may characterize both these disturbance conditions.

-10-year old and Undisturbed sites were both significantly characterized by non-native TPG in the surface seed bank.
+However, despite the group of tall, perennial graminoids recovering according to expectation, dominant species composition significantly changed in the above-ground vegetation and surface seed bank: indicator species analysis characterized above-ground vegetation in Undisturbed sites by two native TPGs and one native forb, while 10-year old exclosures were characterized by a single non-native TPG, Agrostis stolonifera (Table 2).
+This non-native species also characterized the surface seed banks of both the 10-year old exclosures and Undisturbed sites, lending support for our alternative hypothesis that new competitors from the seed bank and/or competitive advantage of a species’ clonal reproduction strategy would replace species which dominate in the absence of disturbance, such as Carex lyngbyei.

-Surface seed banks in 10-year old exclosures include native TPG Juncus balticus and native forb Triglochin maritima, which are the same indicator species as above-ground vegetation in Undisturbed sites.

-However, the surface seed bank indicator species in 10-year old exclosures are different from the above-ground counterpart indicator species in 10-year old exclosures, Agrostis stolonifera.
-This suggests competitive recruitment of non-native species following disturbance.
+We found the surface seed bank composition of TPGs varied by estuary and disturbance (Figure 2).
+Our generalized linear models showed Nanaimo River Estuary had significantly lower TPG seed abundance overall (p = 0.02), and Grubbed sites have significantly lower TPG seed abundance, regardless of estuary (p = 0.05).
+The indicator species for surface seed banks in 10-year old exclosures alone were very similar to the vegetation in Undisturbed sites, while surface seed banks in Undisturbed sites showed some similarity to the above-ground vegetation in Undisturbed sites.
+Undisturbed sites had the same sedge species, and two native rushes: Juncus articulatus in the surface seed bank, and J. balticus in above-ground vegetation, in addition to two different forb species.
+(Table 2)

-It is especially apparent that abundances of species present in the surface seed bank are not always proportional to the abundance of the same species in the above ground vegetation (Table 2, Figure 2).
-Grubbed sites and 1-year old exclosures have greater species richness of indicator species in above-ground vegetation, but their surface seed banks are dominated by two species (neither of which are TPGs): Eleocharis parvula, and Spergularia canadensis.
-Undisturbed sites and 10-year old exclosures have a greater richness in the surface seed bank, with some species of greater abundance similar to the Grubbed and 1-year old exclosures.
+It is especially apparent that abundances of species present in the surface seed bank are not always proportional to the abundance of the same species in the above ground vegetation (Table 2, Figure 3).
+Grubbed sites and 1-year old exclosures had more indicator species in above-ground vegetation, while their surface seed banks were dominated by two species (neither of which were TPGs): Eleocharis parvula, and Spergularia canadensis.
+Undisturbed sites and 10-year old exclosures had a greater richness in the surface seed bank (Table 2), with some species of greater abundance similar to the Grubbed and 1-year old exclosures (Figure 3).
 Some TPG seeds had high abundance in the surface seed bank, such as native rush Juncus balticus, and non-native grass species A. stolonifera.
 Notably, abundance of native keystone sedge Carex lyngbyei was greatest in Undisturbed sites in Little Qualicum Estuary, although this accounted for less than 20% of all seed relative abundance.
 However, J. balticus was twice as abundant, and A. stolonifera approx. five times as abundant in the surface seed bank.